Gaussian Behavior of Quadratic Irrationals: Possible extensions and open problems.

 Here, $\sigma_M$ is the Hausdorff dimension of the set ${\cal R}[M]$, and $\beta$ is the width of the Dolgopyat strip. \end{theorem}

-This result exhibits a threshold phenomenon (already obtained by Hensley) depending on the relative order of $\sigma_{M}- 1$ (of order $O(1/M)$) with respect to $n:=\log N$, \begin{itemize} \item[$(a)$] If $M/n \to \infty$, then, almost any number of size at most $N$ has all its digits less than $M$. \item[$(b)$] If $M/n \to 0$, then, almost any number of size at most $N$ has at least one of its digits greater than $M$. \end{itemize} For precisions on this threshold phenomenon, see \cite{CeVa}.
+This result exhibits a threshold phenomenon, already obtained by Hensley and precisely described in \cite{CeVa} in the rational case}, depending on the relative order of $\sigma_{M}- 1$ (of order $O(1/M)$) with respect to $n:=\log N$, \begin{itemize} \item[$(a)$] If $M/n \to \infty$, then, almost any number of size at most $N$ has all its digits less than $M$. \item[$(b)$] If $M/n \to 0$, then, almost any number of size at most $N$ has at least one of its digits greater than $M$. \end{itemize}